Film festivals put Arkansas filmmaking in the spotlight

-A growing number of film festivals calls Northwest Arkansas to the attention of filmmakers and could bring more jobs supporting the state's creative economy, organizers say.
+A growing number of film festivals is bringing Northwest Arkansas to the attention of filmmakers and could bring more jobs supporting the state's creative economy, organizers say.

 "What's so interesting about film is that it's not just an art, but it's commerce, it's economic development, it's tourism," said Kathryn Tucker, Arkansas Cinema Society executive director.

 The society is a Little Rock-based nonprofit with the mission of building a film community in Arkansas.
-It seeks to connect film enthusiasts with each other and nurture the new and existing film talent within the state through increased exposure to filmmakers and their art.
+It seeks to connect film enthusiasts with one another and nurture the new and existing film talent within the state through increased exposure to filmmakers and their art.
 The creative economy includes arts and culture venues and activities that contribute to the overall economy.

-Arkansas is home to about 15 annual film festivals, including several in Northwest Arkansas: the Fayetteville Film Fest, started in 2009; the Ozark Media Arts Festival in Springdale, started in 2013; and the Bentonville Film Festival, started in 2015.
-A 16th festival, the Rogers Short Film Festival, debuts Aug.
+Arkansas is home to about 15 annual film festivals, including several in Northwest Arkansas: the Fayetteville Film Fest, which started in 2009; the Ozark Media Arts Festival in Springdale, which started in 2013; and the Bentonville Film Festival, which started in 2015.
+A 16th festival, the Rogers Short Film Festival, will make its debut Aug.
 21 with plans to be an annual event.

-Bentonville's weeklong event concludes today, while Fort Smith prepares for its inaugural festival Friday and Saturday .
+Bentonville's weeklong event concluded Sunday, while Fort Smith prepares for its inaugural festival Friday and Saturday .

 "Having these festivals here is bringing more awareness to Arkansas and what's possible in Arkansas," said Brandon Chase Goldsmith, co-founder of the River Valley Film Society and executive director of the Fort Smith International Film Festival.